4.7

 Selling as-is doesn't mean accepting a lowball offer.
 With Greenlight Offer, it means a fair, transparent cash price for your home in its current condition no repairs, no renovations, no cleaning.
 Here's why divorcing homeowners choose this path:

-If you'd rather skip the agent route entirely, you can also sell your house without a realtor through our direct buyer process no listing, no commission, no middleman.
+If you'd rather skip the agent route entirely, you can also sell your house without a realtor through our direct buyer process no commission, no middleman.

 Let us take the stress out of selling your house during a divorce.

-Areas We Serve in Houston and Surrounding Communities
+Areas We Buy Homes in Houston and Surrounding Communities

 Why Choose Greenlight Offer?